linkagescape/linkagemapper.org/downloads.md

 {% include form.html %}

-Note: 11/30/21 - We just realized that if you already are subscribed to the LM Newsletter, then filling out the above form does not reveal the link to the v3.0 download.
-We will fix that soon.
-In the meantime, here is the link to [Linkage Mapper  v 3.0.0](../downloads/linkage_mapper_3_0_0.zip).
-If you are not yet subscribed to the newsletter, we encourage you to do so, above.

 Circuitscape to be used with Linkage mapper 3.0.0: [Circuitscape 4.0.7](../downloads/Circuitscape-4.0.7-x64-setup.exe.zip)

 ### What's new in Version 3.0.0